 Score quick wins with some changes requiring very little effort.

-A smaller Outlook mailbox size will perform better especially if your computer is a few years old.
-Start with the often overlooked Outlook ribbon Clean Up button and select Clean up folder.
+A smaller Outlook mailbox size will perform better, especially if your computer is a few years old.
+Start with the often overlooked Outlook ribbon Clean Up button and select the Clean Up folder.
 This will move all the redundant emails from your conversations to the Outlook recycle bin.
-You can set MacroView to automatically delete the emails from Outlook on successful completion of the Bulk Save or you can delete them manually as required.
+You can set MacroView to automatically delete the emails from Outlook on completing the Bulk Save, or you can delete them manually as required.

 Ensure that your Outlook recycle bin is empty and then run the Compact Now command to complete the mailbox housekeeping exercise.

 Tip: Detach any PST files attached, as this will consume memory and slow things down.

 Over time several add-ins would have been installed into your Outlook user profile.
 Each of these add-ins needs to be loaded into memory before starting Outlook.
 Add-ins that are no longer used still load, contributing to the slower startup of Outlook.
 Disabling the non-essential add-ins should see an improvement in start times as well as stability.